ktheiss22/Git_Week5/ktheiss_notes.md

     - `git add important.txt` - (We use add even though we've deleted the file.
 We're telling git to add the change.)
     - `git commit -m "Accidentally deleting important thing"`
   - Oh no!
 Now we've remembered that the thing was really important.
 Can we retrieve it?
-    - First, we take a look at our log - `git log --pretty=oneline --graph`
+    - First, we take a look at our log - `git log --pretty=oneline --graph` #shows commits as a list
       - Compare this output to workflow schematic above
     - Find the last commit _before_ the important thing was deleted and copy the beginning of the unique hash.
     - Use the git checkout command to go back in time and recover the 'deleted' file. `git checkout <PREVIOUS_COMMIT_HASH> important.txt`.